utshomax/postman-docs/src/pages/docs/sending-requests/graphql/graphql-client-interface.md

 <img src="https://assets.postman.com/postman-docs/v10/loading-schema-v10.gif" alt="Adding schema to the request">

 You can also choose to [load a GraphQL API from Postman](/docs/designing-and-developing-your-api/importing-an-api/) or [import a schema](/docs/getting-started/importing-and-exporting-data/) from your local system to use in the request.

+## Using a GraphQL mock server

+There may be times when you have your GraphQL schema ready, but you don't have access to a server to test it.
+In these cases, Postman can generate a GraphQL mock server that understands your schema and responds with mock values that match the shape and type of your requests.
+With mocks, you can start writing tests before the server's ready, collaborate on a suggested schema change, test out how a change may affect the frontend, and explore any other use cases you come up with.

+To create a mock GraphQL server, see [Using GraphQL mock servers](/docs/sending-requests/graphql/graphql-mock/)

 ## Understanding parts of the request interface